 Hopefully these secrets give you a better understanding of how the SSA evaluates its disability claims.
-Being thorough and detailed on your application will make sure your claim is as strong as possible; which is key for winning disability benefits.
+It’s always a good idea to talk to a disability lawyer before filling out the online application.
+Being thorough and detailed on your SSDI application will make sure your claim is as strong as possible; which is key for winning disability benefits.

 Want to know why Social Security denies claims?
 Check out our 9 Common Reasons Social Security Disability Claims are Denied article.

 It’s back-to-school season again.
 And even if you’re not heading to classes this fall, there are still lots of ways you can develop healthy habits that improve your thinking skills.

 By finding simple brain training exercises to keep your mind sharp over the years, you’ll not only improve overall brain health, but also prevent cognitive impairment over time.
 To give you some ideas, here are 10 things that have been proven to improve brain function and cognitive skills.